COIN OPERATED ARCADE TECHNICAL GAME TIPS AND HOW TO'S.

 If a game seller says; "This game has been totally shopped out."

-The terms 'SHOPPED' or 'SHOPPED OUT' are only being used as a game sells accelerator or as a vague advertisement term.
+The terms 'SHOPPED' or 'SHOPPED OUT' are only being used as a game sells gimic or as a vague advertisement term.
 There isn't a Coin-Op industry standard definition of the term 'shopped' when referring to a game's condition.
-This term can not be used to infer how or if any refurbishment was done to the game.
+This term can not be used to infer how or if any refurbishment or repair was done.

-A game that has been 'Shopped' could mean anything from - the playfield on a pinball game has been wiped down with a nasty, greasy and dirty rag (if that much) to the game has been totally refurbished (in vary rare cases).
+A game that has been 'Shopped' could mean anything from - the playfield has been wiped down with a nasty, greasy and dirty rag (if that much) to the game is totally refurbished (only in vary rare cases).

 If Pinball Medic ever were to use the term "shopped", we actually meant to say;